 Hope at the empty grave

-The evangelists were inspired to describe the tomb visits from different perspectives.
-Although they all found the tomb empty, each reports their own details.
-Matthew mentions an angel rolling away the stone, while Mark speaks of a young man in white robes.
-Luke describes two men in splendid clothing, and John emphasizes that Mary Magdalene initially came to the tomb alone.
-Afterward, Peter and he entered the tomb and had the following experience: "Then the other disciple, who had reached the tomb first, also went in and saw and believed, for they did not yet understand the Scripture that he must rise from the dead" (John 20,1:10–).
-At this point, they were not yet able to believe in the resurrection of Jesus.
+The evangelists were inspired to describe the event of the tomb visits from different perspectives.
+Although all found the tomb empty, each recounts their own details.
+Matthew mentions an angel rolling away the stone, while Mark speaks of a young man in a white robe.
+Luke describes two men in radiant clothing, and John emphasizes that Mary Magdalene initially came to the tomb alone.
+Afterward, Peter and he himself entered the tomb and had the following experience: “Then the other disciple, who had reached the tomb first, also went in and saw and believed.
+(For they did not yet understand the Scripture, that he must rise from the dead.)”
+(Joh 20,1–10)At that time, they were not yet able to believe in the resurrection of Jesus.

 There are times in my life when, like many others, I feel the desire to visit the resting places of relatives or friends.
 Sometimes I visit my mother's grave to bring fresh flowers and clean the stone.
 Why do we do this?
 We do it to remember them, to show their appreciation, or to find comfort.
 Shortly after a death, it's the visible grief for a loved one; later, it's the need to keep fond shared memories alive.